w3c/webappsec-permissions-policy/policies/README.md

 the core Feature Policy specification.
 Features here, whether implemented or not, should be built on top of that framework.

-For details on policies in the seamless web talk, please see:
+For details on policies in the [seamless web talk](https://youtu.be/Wi_PhaFdjlo) at Google I/O 2018, please see:
 - [Optimized images](https://github.com/WICG/feature-policy/blob/gh-pages/policies/optimized-images.md), which includes:
   - Modern formats
   - No downscaling